Mandatory climate reporting is here: Are you ready?

 This graphic shows the key components of climate-related disclosures, including qualitative disclosures on governance, strategy and risk management, and quantitative disclosures on metrics and targets.

-Additionally, most regulations draw from or reference the GHG Protocol to help identify and calculate Scope 1, 2 and 3 emission metrics.
+Additionally, most regulations draw from or reference the GHG Protocol to help identify and calculate scopes 1, 2 and 3 emission metrics.

 Regulators are taking action globally but there is a silver lining

 As jurisdictions worldwide take action, there is a silver lining.
-Because these jurisdictions are using TCFD as a foundation for their climate reporting mandates, companies have the opportunity to leverage synergies for consolidated climate reporting.
-This can help satisfy multiple jurisdictional mandates and save compliance costs in the long run.
-Below is a summary of key climate-related mandates affecting the North American market and their applicability to companies:
+Because many jurisdictions are using TCFD as a foundation for their climate reporting mandates, companies can leverage synergies for consistent climate reporting that satisfies multiple jurisdictional mandates and saves on compliance costs in the long run.
+Below is a summary of key climate-related mandates affecting the market and their applicability to companies:

 Show image description -->